Inspiration from 9,000 Miles Away

 Inspiration from 9,000 Miles Away is the story of that return — a journey through memory, migration, food, identity, and the unexpected timing of life.
 It reflects on what happens when we say yes to a spark we never saw coming, and how a single moment can reopen doors we thought were closed

-It explores the quiet decades when I stepped away from writing, the kitchen that became my creative space, and the moment that reminded me that dreams do not disappear — they simply rest until we are ready to return to them.
+It explores the quiet decades when I stepped away from writing, the kitchen that became my creative space, and the moment that reminded me that dreams do not expire — they simply rest until we are ready to carry them.

 Through stories of food, family, cultural memory, reinvention, and resilience, this memoir celebrates the wisdom carried in ordinary moments — the meals we share, the choices we make, and the sparks that gently guide us toward who we are becoming.